 Two minute review

 If you're in the market for a simplified mouse that can comfortably handle office work as well as gaming, the Razer Deathadder V2 is a standout choice.
 With a price tag of $69.99 (£54, AU$104), it's on track with some of the best gaming mice like the $99 (£99, AU$140) Steelseries Rival 710, though a bit more stylish.
+While you're thinking of the price, see how Razer promo codes can help you save a little or a lot.

 The plain and simple design of this mouse makes it fit right in on both an office desk and in a hardcore gaming space.
 The angled body makes your hand and wrist rest at a more natural angle, making it comfortable to use for long periods of time.
 Like it's cousin the Razer Basilisk V2, the DPI sensitivity selector buttons sit below the scroll wheel and are flush with the body so you won't accidentally click them when shifting your hand or moving the mouse.